A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Introduction

-A complementary approach to constraining dark matter--baryon (DM--b) interactions is through their astrophysical impacts on the structure of galaxies \citep[e.g.,][]{Dvorkin+2014,Buen-Abad+2022}.
-The effects on the structure of galaxies come about in two primary ways: by introducing viscosity before recombination, suppressing small scale power, and by changing the formation and evolution of galaxies.
+A complementary approach to constraining DM--b interactions is through their astrophysical impacts.
+For example, \citet{wf21} placed limits by requiring that the heating or cooling due to DM--b interactions not exceed the radiative cooling rate of gas in gas-rich dwarf galaxies.
+DM--b interactions can also affect the structure of galaxies \citep[e.g.,][]{Dvorkin+2014,Buen-Abad+2022}, primarily in two ways: by introducing viscosity before recombination and thereby suppressing the power spectrum on small scales, and by changing the formation and evolution of galaxies.
 The pre-recombination imprints have been used to place limits on interaction parameters by comparing against measurements of the CMB \citep{GluscevicBoddy2018,BoddyGluscevic2018,Boddy+2018,Ali-Haimoud+2024}, the Lyman-$\alpha$ forest \citep{Dvorkin+2014,Xu+2018}, large-scale structure \citep{He+2023,He+2025}, and the abundance of Milky Way satellites \citep{Nadler+2021,Maamari+2021,Buen-Abad+2022}.

-An important caveat to these analyses is that the effects of dark matter--baryon interactions on galaxies during the non-linear regime of structure formation are generally neglected, mainly because a detailed treatment of this part of the evolution requires resolving the interplay between dark matter--baryon interactions and baryonic physics, which is very challenging.
+An important caveat to these galactic structure analyses is that the effects of DM--b interactions during the non-linear regime of structure formation are generally neglected.
+This is largely because a detailed treatment requires resolving the interplay between these interactions and baryonic physics, which is very challenging.
 For example, DM--b interactions can provide a new, diffuse source of heating, which may moderate star formation and affect feedback from active galactic nuclei and supernovae.
 DM--b interactions could also change the shape and kinematics of dark matter halos.
 These effects cannot be treated in isolation.
-Further, $\Lambda$CDM predictions in this regime commonly rely on ``gastrophysics'' prescriptions like subgrid models, many of which are simply tuned to reproduce the observed distribution of galaxies, and so potentially can be re-tuned to reproduce the observations in the presence of DM--b interactions.
+Further, $\Lambda$CDM predictions in this regime commonly rely on ``gastrophysics'' prescriptions like subgrid models, many of which are tuned to reproduce the observed distribution of galaxies, and so potentially can be re-tuned to reproduce the observations in the presence of DM--b interactions.
 Careful consideration of this re-tuning will be important when using observations to test for and limit DM--b interactions.